sminq/slate/source/index.html.md

 }
 ```

 This endpoint retrieves all queues for a business.
+If userId is passed along in request then a flag "isFavorite" is added to the queues in response which indicates that a queue is marked 'favorite' by the user.

 ### HTTP Request